hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 Let's use the [Sauerkraut recipe](/recipes/german-sauerkraut/) as an example.
 At its simplest, you only need to mix cabbage with water and let it rest at room temperature to kickstart the fermentation process.
 Notice how the recipe insists on preventing the minced cabbage from coming in contact with the air.
 The reason is to keep the environment anaerobic, where LAB thrive whereas other \*bad bacteria\* would die.
 As the fermentation goes, all the glucose present in the cabbage is transformed into lactic acid, making Sauerkraut sour.

+Another example of lacto fermentation is cheese.
+The basic concept of cheese is to divide milk into solid curds and liquid whey.
+To do so, we need to either add an acid element to the milk (e.g. vinegar) or mix in LAB that will consume the lactose and transform it into lactic acid.[^3]

 [^2]: An anaerobic environment has no oxygen.
+[^3]: A lot of cheeses are also made with rennet, a set of enzymes, that will also divide the milk into curds and whey.
+The bonus effect is that the curds will be less fragile and more gel-like.

 ## Ethanol fermentation